Read the easy-read version.

 Is there a cure?

 At present, there is no 'cure' for autism.
 However, there is a range of interventions - methods of enabling learning and development - which people may find to be helpful.
-Many of these are detailed at: www.autism.org.uk/approaches
+Many of these strategies and approaches are detailed here.

 A diagnosis is the formal identification of autism, usually by a health professional such as a paediatrician or a psychiatrist.
 Having a diagnosis is helpful for two reasons: